yw4401/FinBot/README.md

 The aim of the project is to alleviate those pain-points by reducing the information asymmetry that leads to less efficient investment choices by retail investors compared to a dedicated advisor or asset manager.

-## Main Features
+### Main Features
-- Answer any questions about recent business news and developments to stay well informed
+- Answer any questions about business news and developments in a time frame
-- Summarizing contextual information from different perspectives to present a big picture
+- Summarize contextual information from different perspectives
-- Automatically extracting relevant metrics from companies based on user interests
+- Automatically pulling relevant financial metrics from companies
 - *TODO: Add more as we develop it further*

 ## TODO: @Yif Add UI demo video/image/gif once ready